 5 MATERIALS

-Materials for manufacturing of the record protection cabinets specified in table are for general guidance only.
+Materials for manufacturing of the record protection cabinets specified in the table below are for general guidance only.

 The critical quality parameters of the materials used for the components shall be declared by the manufacturers at the time of type approval and records of details of the material shall be maintained for conformity during routine production.